indra-ehep/KinFit_Skim/CBA_Skim/README.md

       if(systType == kBase) FillCTagControlHists();
     ```

-The list of methods that are called by `SkimAna::Process()` is shown in the picture below (click to expand).
+> The list of methods that are called by `SkimAna::Process()` is shown in the picture below.

 ![SkimAna::Process()](doc/figs/class_skim_ana_a60545b7777c47a7e4de2dfa8d69e2949_cgraph.png "SkimAna::Process()")